 All supporting workpapers.

+The same requirements shall apply to materials used to support filings of other parties to the IRP filing docket in response to the electric utility's IRP filing.

 Plots.

 The electric utility shall label each plot included in the IRP filing as a stand-alone figure, and shall label the axis with the units of measure.